 Are some fish better than others?

 All fish help you meet your omega-3 needs.
-Eat at least two servings of a variety of fish each week, including some high omega-3 types like salmon, canned white (albacore) tuna, mackerel, sardines, trout and anchovies.
+Eat 2 to 3 meals of seafood each week, including some high omega-3 types like salmon, canned white (albacore) tuna, mackerel, sardines, trout and anchovies.

 Can’t I just take a supplement to get my omega-3s?